Pertussis toxin: Mechanism of pathogenesis

 PT is released from B. pertussis in an inactive form.
 Following PT binding to a cell membrane receptor, it is taken up in an endosome, after which it undergoes retrograde transport to the trans-Golgi network and endoplasmic reticulum.
 At some point during this transport, the A subunit (or protomer) becomes activated, perhaps through the action of glutathione and ATP.
 PT catalyzes the ADP-ribosylation of the αi subunits of the heterotrimeric G protein.
 This prevents the G proteins from interacting with G protein-coupled receptors on the cell membrane, thus interfering with intracellular communication.
 The Gi subunits remain locked in their GDP-bound, inactive state, thus unable to inhibit adenylate cyclase activity, leading to increased cellular concentrations of cAMP.

 Increased intracellular cAMP affects normal biological signaling.
 The toxin causes several systemic effects, among which is an increased release of insulin, causing hypoglycemia.
 Whether the effects of pertussis toxin are responsible for the paroxysmal cough remains unknown.

 As a result of this unique mechanism, PT has also become widely used as a biochemical tool to ADP-ribosylate GTP-binding proteins in the study of signal transduction.
 It has also become an essential component of new acellular vaccines.

 Effects on the immune system

 PT has been shown to affect the innate immune response.
-It inhibits the early recruitment of neutrophils and macrophages, and interferes with the early chemokine production and the inhibition of the neutrophil chemotaxis.
+It inhibits the early recruitment of neutrophils and macrophages, and interferes with early chemokine production and neutrophil chemotaxis.
 Chemokines are signaling molecules produced by infected cells and attract neutrophils and macrophages.
 Neutrophil chemotaxis is thought to be disrupted by inhibiting G-protein-coupled chemokine receptors by the ADP-ribosylation of Gi proteins.